Timpers/humpday-headshots/README.md

 4. **Track Progress**: Update hours played, completion status, ratings

 ### Managing Gaming Sessions
-1. **Create Session**: Navigate to Sessions → Create Session
+1. **Create Session**: Navigate to Gaming Sessions → Create Session
+2. **Game Selection**:
-2. **Select Game**: Use IGDB search to find and select your game
+   - Use IGDB search to find games with rich metadata
+   - Use manual entry for games not in IGDB database
+3. **Session Configuration**:
+   - Set date, time, and duration
+   - Configure maximum participants
-3. **Set Details**: Choose date/time, max participants, and privacy level
+   - Choose privacy level (public, friends-only, invite-only)
+   - Add session description and requirements
+4. **Send Invitations**:
+   - Invite specific friends individually
-4. **Send Invitations**: Invite specific friends or entire groups
+   - Invite entire groups at once
+   - Include personal messages with invitations
+5. **Session Management**:
+   - View all your hosted and participating sessions
+   - Join or leave sessions
+   - Track session status and participant count
-5. **Manage Sessions**: Join, leave, or cancel sessions as needed
+   - Edit or cancel sessions you host
-6. **Browse Sessions**: Discover public sessions or view your upcoming events
+6. **Notifications**:
+   - Receive email notifications for new invitations
+   - Get in-app notifications for session updates
+   - Track invitation responses and participant changes

 ### Social Features
 1. **Browse Users**: Navigate to Social → Browse to see all users with public gamertags